Rafeeuddin Ahmed

-Rafeeuddin Ahmed (born 1932) is a Pakistani diplomat who served as the Under-Secretary-General of the United Nations for 21 years.
+Rafeeuddin Ahmed (October 2, 1932 — December 27, 2025) was a Pakistani diplomat who served as the Under-Secretary-General of the United Nations for 21 years.

 Career

-Rafiuddin Ahmed started his career as a lecturer in Political Science at the Government College University (Faisalabad) in 1954.
+Rafeeuddin Ahmed started his career as a lecturer in political science at the Government College University (Faisalabad) in 1954.
 Then he served as an official at the Foreign Service of Pakistan.

 His various roles within the United Nations started on 2 May 1970 and have included: